-What’s new for 2015 is conservatory roof conversions!
-The last 12 months have seen a plethora of advertising from various companies offering to convert old conservatories into sunrooms for what seems like a very exciting and reasonable price, but is it too good to be true?
+So here is our update on conservatory roof conversions!
+The last 2 years have seen a plethora of advertising from various companies offering to convert old conservatories into sunrooms for what seems like a very exciting and reasonable price, but is it too good to be true?

 In most cases yes!